adammy/eloquent-js/fun-fun-function/functional-programming/pt1-higher-order-functions.md

 4. Describe how the filter() method on the Array.prototype works.
 > The filter() method is meant to return a new array of elements that pass a condition provided by a callback function.
 The method takes a callback function as an argument.
 That callback function takes the individual element as an argument.
 The callback function should return ```true``` or ```false``` to determine in the element has met the condition.

+5. What is the difference between filter() and find() on the Array.prototype?
+> The filter() method will return a new array of all elements that pass a specified condition.
+The find() method will only return the first element it finds that meets the specified condition.

 5. Describe the benefits of higher-order functions.
 > Higher-order functions provide us with the ability to divide code into small, simple functions and compose them together.
 Small, simple functions are easy to test, easy to debug, and they take less time to reason about and write.